kholt-RH/OpenShiftWorkshop/README.md

 Now let’s take a look at OpenShift’s deployment strategy feature.
 A deployment strategy is a way to change or upgrade an application.
 The aim here is to make the change without downtime in a way that the user barely notices when the improvements are pushed.
 There are a number of strategies that can be used, but today we’ll first look at the Rolling strategy which is the default strategy commonly used.

-As you can see our current update strategy is currently set to rollingupdate [highlight on screen] We can now scale this application up to 10 pods.
+As you can see our current update strategy is currently set to rollingupdate  We can now scale this application up to 10 pods by clicking the up arrow until it shows 10.

 **Manual Scale Up & Update Strategy**